Joe Hasselvander: Pentagram reunion

 In 1993, Hasselvander was asked to play on a reunion album for Pentagram called Be Forewarned for London-based Peaceville Records, after re-recording the drums for Day of Reckoning to be released on CD.
 Soon after, Hasselvander and Victor Griffin were asked to fill in on guitar and drums for British doom band Cathedral who were supporting Black Sabbath on a spring 1994 tour of Europe for their Cross Purposes album.
 Hasselvander returned to record Raven's 7th album, Glow, on the Japanese label Zero Corporation; the album was released in 1995.
 Hasselvander traveled to Los Angeles to take part in the Foundations Forum with Raven.
 Raven then went to Tokyo to record a live album, Destroy All Monsters/Live in Japan, and to record a Japanese MTV concert video.
 In 1996, Hasselvander recorded Everything Louder with Raven at Pete Evick's studio.
 The band flew to Europe once again to headline a tour for this album with support acts, Tank and HammerFall.

 In 1997, Hasselvander and Bobby Liebling were signed to the Italian label Black Widow, and Review Your Choices was recorded with Hasselvander playing the drums, guitar and bass and Bobby doing vocals.
 In the summer of 1999, Raven traveled to Nashville, Tennessee to record One for All with producer Michael Wagener.
 A tour in January 2000 with U.D.O. followed in Germany and later that spring in the USA.
 Hasselvander re-signed with Black Widow to record the Pentagram album Sub-Basement, which was released to rave reviews in 2001.

-Hasselvander played many one-off shows with Raven (British band) in 2003 with Mark Gallagher sporting a leg cast from an injury sustained in a near death work accident in 2002.
+Hasselvander played many one-off shows with Raven in 2003 with Mark Gallagher sporting a leg cast from an injury sustained in a near death work accident in 2002.
 In 2003, Hasselvander went to Florida with Jack Starr to record the album Under a Savage Sky under the banner of Jack Starr's Guardians of the Flame, featuring the vocals of Schmolik Avigal (ex-Picture, The Rods).
 Joe Hasselvander was the producer on this album.